(From Deep Listening to Organisational Learning)

 How do we ensure all voices are heard — and that what is heard leads to meaningful learning and action?

-Most approaches fail in one of two ways:
+Most approaches fail in one or two ways:

 Theory U — Developing the Capacity to Listen